jcjolley/muddler/README.md

 `muddle`

-Will watch the current working directory for changes to *.ts and *.js files, run any *.test and write *_mud.js files to the current directory
+Will watch the current working directory for changes to *.ts and *.js files, run any *.test and write *_mud.js files to the current directory.

 `muddle <filename>`

-Will test \<filename\>.test.js, and then write a minified \<filename\>_mud.js to the current directory
+Will test \<filename\>.test.js, and then write a minified \<filename\>_mud.js to the current directory.

 ## Testing
-If you wish to unit test your files, create a test file with the same name as your script, but with an extension of .test.js I'll hopefully add support for writing tests in TypeScript someday, but today is not that day.
+If you wish to unit test your files, create a test file with the same name as your script, but with an extension of .test.js.
+I'll hopefully add support for writing tests in TypeScript someday, but today is not that day.
 Write unit tests as you normally would for Mocha, with the following exceptions:
 * anywhere you would use '#', use '$' instead.